stav888/Finals-Stav/01_questions/questions.md

 The stem removal process involves removing the suffixes according to rules.
 The lemma gives you the root form (lemma) – the actual word in the dictionary.

-For instance: "running"
+For example: “running”
 - Stemming: run
 - Lemmatization: run

-However, the word "better":
+However, in the case of the word “better”:
-- Stemming: better (remains basically unchanged)
+- Stemming: better (remains the same)
 - Lemmatization: good

-Lemmatization keeps more meaning because you're getting the real word, not just a chopped-up version.
+There is more information retained in lemmatization since you get the actual word.

 ---